 Even before Armistice Day in 1918, St Albans had started creating monuments to the soldiers who wouldn’t come back.

-This exhibition explores how the way we remember the First World War has changed from those early memorials to our centenary commemorations today.
+This exhibition explored how the way we remember the First World War has changed from those early memorials to our centenary commemorations in 2018.

 Before the First World War had even ended, the people of St Albans, and the rest of the country, were already creating memorials to the soldiers they knew and loved.
 Lasting Peace? explored how our First World War memorials have changed from those first street shrines to the large public display of Blood Swept Lands and Seas of Red at the Tower of London.